chughts/animal-sounds/README.md

 ````

 The resulting csv file will be in the output folder.
 The Application
+produces a wave from which it creates a
-produces a simplified table representing an audio spectogram that can
+simplified table representing an audio spectogram from which it
+creates a signature representing the 20 frequencies that give the
+highest amplitude.
+Both amplitudes and frequencies are used in the signature.
+Either the spectogram table or the signature can be used
-be used to create machine learning models to recognize audio sounds.
+to create machine learning models to recognize audio sounds.

 An
-enhancement would be to take a digitial signature, eg the top 10
+enhancement would be to add the bottom 20 frequencies to the digitial signature.
-amplitudes and the frequencies they occur at, producing a table with 21
-columns per row.
-The first row being the class identifier.
 We leave that
 as an exercise for our consumers, though we might consider adding it
 ourselves in the near future.